ADR002: Default Software Catalog File Format

 Background

-Backstage comes with a software catalog functionality, that you can use to track all your software components and more.
-It can be powered by data from various sources, and one of them that is included with the package, is a custom database backed catalog.
+Backstage comes with software catalog functionality that you can use to track all your software components and more.
+It can be powered by data from various sources, and one of them that is included with the package is a custom database backed catalog.
 It has the ability to keep itself updated automatically based on the contents of little descriptor files in your version control system of choice.
 Developers create these files and maintain them side by side with their code, and the catalog system reacts accordingly.

 This ADR describes the default format of these descriptor files.